mcosovic/JuliaGrid.jl/docs/src/man/flow.md

 ## Input Data Structure
 The function supports two input types: `.h5` or `.xlsx` file extensions, where to describe a power system using the same input data structure as Matpower, except for the first column in the `branch` data.
 Note that, in the case of large-scale systems, we strongly recommend to use the `.h5` extension for the input as well as the output data.

+In addition, JuliaGrid has a built-in parser for Matpower input cases, allowing the use of `.m` file extensions.

 The minimum amount of information within an instance of the data structure required to run the module requires `bus` and `branch` variables.

 We advise the reader to read the section [Power System Data Structure](@ref powersysteminputdata) which provides the structure of the input DATA, with numerous examples given in the section [Use Cases](@ref usecases).